Loading...

 • Second candle is a small bearish one that is within the body of the first candle.

-Meaning: Signals indecision in the market and a possible trend reversal.
+Meaning: The bearish harami pattern signals indecision in the market and a possible trend reversal.

-Psychology: Bulls were strong, but sellers begin to show resistance.
+Psychology: Bulls were strong, but sellers began to show resistance.
 Confirmation is important in the next session.

 Ideal Location: Reliable when it appears near the top of an uptrend or resistance zone.